VAdamec/rancher-server-with-haproxy/README.md

 ```

 ## Haproxy
+- haproxy/haproxy.cfg
+  - login/password for haproxy UI admin user
-- you need to setup secondary UI server
+  - you need to setup other UI server(s) instance
-- you need to setup IP of mysql hosts
+  - you need to setup IP of mysql host(s)

 ## Stunnel
+- stunnel/stunnel.conf
+  - provides endpoint for MySQL on 3306
-- expects stunnel running on mysql nodes on port 3307
+  - send encrypted communication to mysql node (expects stunnel server running on mysql node on port 3307)

+### Sample config for MySQL node stunnel

 ```
 cert = /etc/stunnel/cert.pem